jeremysen/nft-marketplace/README.md

 #### Make Offer

 The user can offer his NFT by specifying its price (in Ether).
 If someone fulfills this offer, then the ownership is transferred to a new owner.
+In this stage, you could also change the mode of transport(normal or cold chain).

 #### Cancel Offer